0xadri/notes-js/__do_01_node_aws_gitlab_docker.md

 -------------------------------------------------------

-# Deploying a React App on AWS S3 + CloudFront: SM Method
+# Deploying a React App on AWS S3 + CloudFront: by SM

+Note: https automatically gets turned on.

 **1. Bucket Creation**

-1. Create a bucket
+1. S3 -> Create a bucket
 2. ACL Disabled - leave as is
 3. Block Public Access Settings > untick "Block Public Access"
 4. Block Public Access Settings > tick "I acknowledge..."
 5. Click "create bucket"

+**2. Bucket Settings**

-6. Properties tab > static website hosting > select "enable"
+1. Go to "Properties" tab > static website hosting > select "enable"
 	- Index Document > type "index.html"
 	- Error Document > type "index.html"
+2. Check: Go to "Properties" tab, "Static website hosting" section, open the URL -> this should throw a 403 error - bc some permissions are missing.
+3. Go to "Permissions" tab, "Object Ownership" section, click "Edit", tick "ACLs enabled", tick "I acknowledge...", click "save changes"
+4. Go to "Permissions" tab, "ACL" section, click "Edit", on line "Everyone (public access)" tick "list" and "read", tick "I understand...", click "save"
+5. Check: Go to "Properties" tab, "Static website hosting" section, open the URL -> this should throw a 404 error - bc no page was uploaded

-**2. Upload Files To Bucket**
+**3. Upload Files To Bucket**

 1. Go to S3 -> Object Tab -> Click on Upload -> CLick on "Add Files" -> Select files to Upload
 2. If you have a folder to upload, click on "Add Folder"-> Select folder to Upload